 - Undertaking an initial assessment at the planning stage of the audit to identify events or conditions that may cast significant doubt on the Society's ability to continue as a going concern; - Making enquiries of the directors to understand the period of assessment considered by them, the assumptions they considered and the implication of those when assessing the Society's future financial performance; - Challenging the appropriateness of the directors' key assumptions in their cash flow forecasts by reviewing supporting and contradictory evidence in relation to these key assumptions and assessing the directors' consideration of severe but plausible scenarios.
-This included reviewing the Society's latest 3-Year Corporate Plan, ICAAP, ILAAP and its reverse stress testing; - Testing the accuracy and functionality of the model used to prepare the directors' forecasts; - Assessing the historical accuracy of forecasts prepared by the directors; - Assessing and challenging key assumptions and mitigating actions put in place in response to the current economic situation, including but not limited to, the 'cost of living crisis', inflation, levels and interest rates; - Considering the consistency of the directors' forecasts with other areas of the annual accounts and our audit; and - Evaluating the appropriateness of the directors' disclosures in the annual accounts on going concern.
+This included reviewing the Society's latest 3 Year Corporate Plan, latest Internal Capital Adequacy Assessment Process ('ICAAP') and Internal Liquidity Adequacy Assessment Process ('ILAAP'), and its reverse stress testing; - Performing a sensitivity analysis by incorporating various stress scenarios to assess the impact on the capital and liquidity position of the Society; - Testing the accuracy and functionality of the model used to prepare the directors' forecasts; - Assessing the historical accuracy of forecasts prepared by the directors; - Assessing and challenging key assumptions and mitigating actions put in place in response to the current economic situation, including but not limited to, the 'cost of living crisis', inflation, levels and interest rates; - Considering the consistency of the directors' forecasts with other areas of the annual accounts and our audit; and - Evaluating the appropriateness of the directors' disclosures in the annual accounts on going concern.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Society's ability to continue as a going concern for a period of at least twelve months from when the annual accounts are authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Society's ability to continue in operational existence for a period of at least 12 months from the date of approval of these financial statements.